Estimate Time13 min

 There is no flashing red light when someone starts to lose financial capability.
 "The heart of the matter is we should build the late-in-life relationships that allow us to be engaged around life and financial activities," counsels Habbershon.

-Tip: Watch for warning signs: not knowing what bills have been paid, obvious spending habit fluctuation, bounced checks, and late payment charges on credit cards.
+Tip: Watch for warning signs.
+For example, not knowing what bills have been paid, obvious spending habit fluctuations, bounced checks, and late payment charges on credit cards.

 Elder-fraud tips from the Conner family: